What entities are tax-exempt?

 - Mutual membership or benefit (e.g., nonprofit credit unions, labor unions, fraternal organizations)

 Although many nonprofits qualify for tax exemption, only about two-thirds also qualify to be “charities” and receive contributions that donors can deduct on their tax returns.
 “Charitable purpose” is defined under section 501(c)(3) of the tax code as “religious, charitable, scientific, testing for public safety, literary, or educational purposes, or to foster national or international amateur sports competition [or] the prevention of cruelty to children or animals.”
-This definition covers both public charities and private foundations; the latter organizations are created to distribute funds to charities or individuals.
+This definition covers both public charities and private foundations; the latter organizations are created to distribute funds for charitable purposes to other charities or individuals.

 Boris, Elizabeth T., and C. Eugene Steuerle, eds.
 2016.
 Nonprofits and Government: Collaboration and Conflict, 3rd ed.
 Lanham, MD: Rowman & Littlefield.